Truebill Review 2021: Is it Legit?

 - Boost Mobile

 In terms of setup, Truebill seems very similar to many of the other financial apps out there.

 Here’s how you get started:

-The first thing you want to do is download the app.
+The first thing you want to do is download the free app.
 It’s available on both iPhone and Android.
 You can also sign up on your computer.
 Once you are signed up and have selected a username and password, you will be prompted to connect your financial accounts.